SohamMahajan788/Band_Name_Generator/README.md

 🛠️ Installation procedure:-

-1. Ensure you have Python installed, then install pyfiglet using:
+1. Ensure you have Python installed
-Open Terminal of your code editor and type - ***pip install pyfiglet***
+2. Then install pyfiglet using: Open Terminal of your code editor and type - ***pip install pyfiglet***

 📄 Example Output

 🎵 Welcome to Band Name Generator! 🎸

-🏙️ What is the name of the city you grew up in? 🌆 Nashik
+🏙️ What is the name of the city you grew up in? 🌆

+Nashik

 🐾 What's your pet's name?

 Blaze

 🎤 Your Band name could be:

  _   _           _     _ _       ____  _
 | \ | | __ _ ___| |__ (_) | __  | __ )| | __ _ _______